twdb/publications/ams_2013/smear.rst

 following anistropic interpolation algorithm for features where the direction of the anistropy changes in space such as in a river channel.
-Large datasets are handled efficiently through the use of k-dimensional trees for efficient nieghborhood searches and a parallel implementation based on the IPython parallel architecture allows use of multicore systems and hpc clusters.
+Large datasets are handled efficiently through the use of k-dimensional trees for efficient neighborhood searches and a parallel implementation based on the IPython parallel architecture allows use of multicore systems and hpc clusters.

 At the Texas Water Development Board, this toolkit has been used to improve lake